 The Observatory requires major investment and conservation as it is on the Buildings at Risk Register and at serious risk of loss.
 Time is critical as there is water ingress, wet and dry rot, ceilings have collapsed and there is a real risk of losing some of the unique historic features.

-Working in partnership with the City of Edinburgh Council, Collective will conserve the City Observatory, reinstating the original William Henry Playfair designs, creating a new-build gallery and restaurant and saving the site for future generations.
+Working in partnership with the City of Edinburgh Council, Collective is conserving the City Observatory, reinstating the original William Henry Playfair designs, creating a new-build gallery and restaurant and saving the site for future generations.

-The site as place for astronomy dates from 1776 when the first Observatory, founded by Thomas Short was built to a design by James Criag, architect of the New Town.
+Astronomy on the site dates from 1776 when the first Observatory, founded by Thomas Short was built to a design by James Craig, architect of the New Town.
 The Transit House, dating from 1812, sits on the west of the site and was used for transit observations right up until Thomas Henderson (the First Astronomer Royal for Scotland) was installed as Director of the City Observatory in August 1834.

 The Observatory houses two telescopes, an 8.3ft Fraunhofer-Repsold Transit Telescope (pictured above) installed in the west wing in 1831 which was used to set the clocks for the Edinburgh Time Ball on the Nelson Monument and the One O’Clock Gun from 1852-94.
 The McEwan Telescope, a 6 inch astronomical observatory refracting telescope, made by T Cooke, York, in 1896, is housed upstairs in the main Dome.